-If you have any questions about the status displayed by QC Portal, please contact the Clinical Care Department at email@example.com.
+If you have any questions about the status displayed by QC Portal, please contact the Utilization Management Department at [email protected].

 Claims submissions are reviewed on a bi-weekly basis by the PsycHealth Claims Department.
 The current status of any claim processed by PsycHealth can be viewed via QC Portal.
 All claims submissions will be processed in accordance with Illinois law and PsycHealth claim polices and procedures.

-PsycHealth, Ltd. has ongoing quality programs and initiatives.
+PsycHealth Care Management, LLC. has ongoing quality programs and initiatives.
 These are reviewed each year.
 The reviews let us see what we are doing right or what we can do better.
 We also look at complaints and satisfaction of our providers and members.
-For more information, contact our Quality Department.
+For more information, contact PsycHealth at 847-864-4961

 From time to time, PsycHealth will use the System Messages to convey important information to providers.
 Please review the messages on this screen as they may indicate when QC Portal may be unavailable for use due to system maintenance and/or upgrades.